naaa760/naaa760/README.md

 | HTML · CSS · Tailwind CSS    | Python               | Firebase · AWS · Vercel | Redux · shadcn UI · Prisma |

-Feel free to connect, collaborate, or ask any questions!

 > "Code is like humor.
 When you have to explain it, it’s bad." - Cory House